unee-t/bugzilla-customisation/README.md

 1. Track and read commits since last release
 2. Communicate with developers about the current stability and anything pending
-3. Conduct tests on https://case.dev.unee-t.com/ (often most time consuming job) and try offload this to https://uilicious.com/
+3. Conduct tests on https://case.demo.unee-t.com/ (often most time consuming job) and try offload this to https://uilicious.com/
 4. If everything looks good, a judgement call is made and the release is **tagged* and pushed
 5. Follow up: Track the [CI/CD](https://travis-ci.org/unee-t/frontend) actually deployed the changes
-6. **Verify COMMIT in HTML header** `curl -s https://case.unee-t.com | grep COMMIT`
+6. **Verify COMMIT in HTML header** `curl -s https://case.unee-t.com | grep COMMIT` or try https://version.dev.unee-t.com/
 7. [View ECS events](https://media.dev.unee-t.com/2018-10-03/meteor.png) for any issues.
 [Tail logs](https://github.com/TylerBrock/saw) for anything untoward
 8. Write release notes aka communicate with users about new features or fixes that make their lives easier
 9. Solicit feedback from users